Antiz96/antiz.fr/content/blog/website_workflow.md

 - The test task:

 The test task spawns an [Alpine Linux](https://www.alpinelinux.org/) container which automatically runs a bunch of tests/linters against the relevant files of the repository, to make sure the changes I made are correctly written/syntaxed.
+See a run of the test task [here]().

 - The build task:

 The build task spawns an [Alpine Linux](https://www.alpinelinux.org/) container which automatically builds the website against the new changes I made via the `hugo` command and, if the build succeeded, it automatically pushes the built website to the `dev` branch (and thus, to the current `merge request`).
+See a run of the build task [here]().

 ### CD